 The image quality is great for a cellphone camera, and it might just replace your point-and-shoot — assuming you don’t mind having no control.
 As an occasional photographer, the complete lack of info about ISO, shutter speed, white balance, and all those other wonderful features frustrates me to no end.
 However, if you just want to pull it out of your pocket, and have it work, then it does the job.

 The pictures come out looking good, as long as you don’t start eyeing them up at full size.
 Once you zoom to 100%, the pics look pretty noisy, but that’s bound to happen with a cellphone camera.
-Resize the shots for the web or Facebook, and they look steller.
+Resize the shots for the web or Facebook, and they look stellar.

 Low light performance is good.
-Again, noisey images, but that’s to be expected, as was the trouble that it had focusing.
+Again, noisy images, but that’s to be expected, as was the trouble that it had focusing.
 The flash packs a hell of a kick, but if the camera can’t focus properly, it doesn’t do much good.
 Using the flash, it would sometimes take me two or three attempts to get the shot in focus.

 One issue I did have is that when holding the camera in landscape mode, it’s extremely easy to cover the lens with your fingertips.
 Watch out for this.